unstoppabledomains/resolution-cli/README.md

 ## Ethereum Provider

-If no Ethereum JSON RPC provider is defined, a default Infura provider will be used
+If no Ethereum JSON RPC ethereum-provider-url is defined, a default Infura Ethereum Provider Url will be used

-Options for defining a provider:
+Options for defining a ethereumProviderUrlFlag:

-- `RESOLUTION_PROVIDER` env variable
+- `ETHEREUM_PROVIDER_URL` env variable

-- `--provider` flag
+- `--ethereum-provider-url` flag

-The CLI prioritizes the `--provider` flag
+The CLI prioritizes the `--ethereum-provider-url` flag

-## Flags
+## Zilliqa Provider

-`--provider` or `-p`

-- Provider to use

-`--domain` or `-d`

-- Domain to use.
-This flag is required for the resolve command
+If no Ethereum JSON RPC ethereum-provider-url is defined, a default Zilliqa mainnet Provider Url will be used

+Options for defining a ethereumProviderUrlFlag:

+- `ZILLIQA_PROVIDER_URL` env variable

+- `--zilliqa-provider-url` flag

+The CLI prioritizes the `--zilliqa-provider-url` flag

-## Resolve a domain
+## Resolve a Domain

 #### Address